tmo1/sms-ie/README.md

  - A tag-value pair of the form `"__parts": [ { ... }, { ... }]`, where the child JSON objects contain a series of tag-value pairs taken directly from Android's internal MMS part structure, documented [here](https://developer.android.com/reference/android/provider/Telephony.Mms.Part).

+If BLOB values are exported (see [the usage section](#usage)), they will be base64 encoded, and their tags will have the suffix `__base64__` appended to indicate this.
+This will also prevent such data from being included when importing, since the suffix will prevent the tags from matching any columns present in the target system's MMS database table.

 Android stores binary data of MMS parts as individual files in its filesystem.
 SMS Import / Export copies these files directly into a `data/` directory in the ZIP file, retaining their original filenames (without the full path).
 The association of these files with MMS parts is based on the values of the [`_DATA`](https://developer.android.com/reference/android/provider/Telephony.Mms.Part#_DATA) tags of the MMS parts.
 (SMS Import / Export utilizes only the actual filename (the last segment of the path) for this association.
 If there is [a problem accessing the binary data](https://github.com/tmo1/sms-ie/issues/42), then the data may not be present.)

 ### Call Logs